Product details

 The coordinates for postcodes in Great Britain (England, Wales, and Scotland) are provided in British National Grid (BNG).
 BNG uses the OSGB36 (EPSG 27700) geodetic datum and a single Transverse Mercator projection for the whole of Great Britain.
 Positions on this projection are described using Easting and Northing coordinates in units of metres.
 The BNG is a horizontal spatial reference system only; it does not specify a vertical (height) reference system.

 The coordinates for postcodes in Northern Ireland (BT postcodes) are provided in the Irish National Grid.
 When loading the BT postcodes into a GIS, you should select the Irish Grid (EPSG: 29902) for the correct projection.
 If you do not apply the Irish projection, the BT centroid points will not be correctly positioned.
-For additional information relating to the Irish Grid Reference System, see the Irish Grid reference document here (PDF download).
+For additional information relating to the Irish Grid Reference System, see the Irish Grid reference document, available as a PDF download on the Ordnance Survey website.

 Last updated